A Structured View on Weighted Counting with Relations to Counting, Quantum Computation and Applications: Counting Classes, Generalizations and Historical Developments

 In another line of research, the complexity of counting {\it constraint satisfaction problems} (CSPs) has been investigated.
-We recall that a CSP can be formulated as follows: Let $D$ be an arbitrary finite set called the domain set.
+A CSP can be formulated as follows: Let $D$ be an arbitrary finite set called the domain set.
 Let $\mathcal R = \{R_1, R_2, \ldots, R_k\}$ be an arbitrary finite set of relations on $D$.
 Each $R_i$ has an arity $n_i \in \mathbb{N}$.
-As input we have variables ${x_1, \ldots, x_n}$ over ${D}$, and a collection of constraints ${R \in {\cal R}}$, each applied to a subset of variables.
-The decision query is whether there is an assignment that satisfies all the constraints and the corresponding counting version asks to compute the number of satisfying assignments.
-First, identify each $R\in \mathcal{R}$ with a binary valued function $\phi(R)$.
-Then a counting CSP is to evaluate the following so-called partition function on an input instance ${I}$:
+As input we have variables ${x_1, \ldots, x_n}$ over ${D}$, and a collection of constraints ${R \in {\cal R}}$, each applied to a subset of \mg{the} variables.
+The decision query is whether there is an assignment that satisfies all the constraints and the corresponding counting version asks to compute the number of satisfying assignments. \mg{If we} identify each $R\in \mathcal{R}$ \mg{with a function $\phi(R)$}, \mg{then} a counting CSP is to evaluate the following so-called partition function on an input instance ${I}$: